siqi-wang915/siqi-wang915.github.io/_pages/about.md

 # 💬 Conference
 - *Nov.
 2024*, The 2nd National Symposium on Reliability Engineering and Science of Complex Equipment & the 11th National Workshop on Model Verification and Validation, Mianyang, China: only participate
 - *Apr.
-2023*, National Symposium on Structural Vibration and Dynamics, Xiamen, China: “Equivalent modeling and impact resistance testing of IWP-filled structures” Oral Presentation
+2023*, The 2023 Joint Academic Annual Conference of the Mechanics Societies of Fujian and Jiangxi Provinces, Putian, China: “Equivalent modeling and impact resistance testing of IWP-filled structures” Oral Presentation
 - *Apr.
 2023*, The 15th National Symposium on Structural Vibration and Dynamics & the 3rd National Workshop on Impact and Protective Engineering, Xiamen, China: only participate
 - *Nov.
 2022*, The 18th China CAE Annual Conference (CCAC 2022), Xiamen, China: only participate